carltheperson/boxes-and-eggs/README.md

 This is a toy project meant to help me learn the patterns of Functional Reactive Programming ([FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming)).
 It's made with inspiration and knowledge from the book [Functional Reactive Programming by Stephen Blackheath and Anthony Jones](https://www.manning.com/books/functional-reactive-programming).

-# How game is structured
+# How the game is structured

 Below is a diagram that illustrates how the game is structured.